 a.
 Demand supply situation must remain in favour of the industry to enable it toundertake price increases.

 b.
-In India, however, this is impacted by competitive activities and a generalreluctance to take quick and significant price hikes.
+This is further impacted by competitive activities and a general reluctance as seenin the past, particularly in India, to make quick and significant price hikes.

 3. Continued economic growth

 a.
 Demand in the tyre industry is dependent on economic growth and/or infrastructuredevelopment.
-Any slowdown in the economic growth across regions impacts the fortunes ofthe industry.
+Any slowdown in the economic growth across regions impacts the industryfortunes.

 b.
-In Europe, the companys winter tyre sales are subject to seasonalrequirements,which can be impacted in case of a mild winter season.
+In Europe, the company's winter tyre sales are subject to seasonal requirements,which can be adversely impacted in case of a mild winter season.

 4. Radialisation levels in India

 b.
-At the same time an unexpected quicker increase in the level of radialisation canresult in redundancy of cross ply capacities and create a need for fresh investments.
+At the same time, an unexpected quicker increase in the level of radialisation canresult in faster redundancy of cross ply capacities and create a need for freshinvestments.

 5. Future Growth

 b.
-Increased competition from global players like Continental, Michelin and Bridgestonein India, particularly in the truck-bus radial tyre category.
+Increased competition from global players like Michelin, Bridgestone and Continentalin India.

 6. Manpower retention

 a.
-Retaining skilled personnel may become increasingly difficult in India, due to theentry of global majors like Michelin and Bridgestone in the tyre industry.
+Retaining skilled personnel may become increasingly difficult in India, due to theentry of global majors in the Indian tyre industry.